jsGiven/jsGiven/README.md

 It aims to provide the most comfortable developer experience with optional ES6 syntax, and optional FlowType or TypeScript typings.

-It's an alpha version.
+Some features are missing, but we are already using it daily at https://www.fluo.com

 Don't hesitate to give any feedback and to open a GitHub issue https://github.com/jsGiven/jsGiven/issues

-We are already using it daily at https://www.fluo.com

 ## Getting started